About our community-owned farm

 FCLI pledges

-• Sustaining livelihoods on the land - Forever working in partnership with nature and our tenant farmer, protecting our soil to provide sustainable food and livelihoods.
+- Sustaining livelihoods on the land - Forever working in partnership with nature and our tenant farmer, protecting our soil to provide sustainable food and livelihoods.

-• Experiencing nature - Creating and maintaining inclusive connections between people and nature to improve well-being, leaving lasting memories and understanding.
+- Experiencing nature - Creating and maintaining inclusive connections between people and nature to improve well-being, leaving lasting memories and understanding.

-• Nurturing our planet - Minimising our climatic impact, whilst also enhancing our natural environment to build resilience and support biodiversity.
+- Nurturing our planet - Minimising our climatic impact, whilst also enhancing our natural environment to build resilience and support biodiversity.

-• Nourishing bodies and minds - Providing and promoting healthy, nutritious food using local, seasonal produce, and encouraging responsible eating choices through education.
+- Nourishing bodies and minds - Providing and promoting healthy, nutritious food using local, seasonal produce, and encouraging responsible eating choices through education.

-• Inspiring others - Sharing our story and expertise, empowering people to adapt an ecosystem approach to food, land management and community ownership.
+- Inspiring others - Sharing our story and expertise, empowering people to adapt an ecosystem approach to food, land management and community ownership.

 Community ownership and beyond

-After the fight to save the farm, Charlotte has become one of the community leaders involved with driving the ‘We’re Right Here campaign’ to form the ‘Community Power Act’, which aims to shift more power to those living within our communities.
+More recently, Charlotte has become one of the community leaders involved with driving the 'We're Right Here campaign' to form the 'Community Power Act', which aims to shift more power to those living within our communities.
+This new legislation should help break down barriers for others wishing to take on assets and services within their communities.

 The FCLI Legal structure

-The society has the following charitable objectives:
+The Society has the following charitable objectives:

-1. To ensure permanently affordable access to the farm for farmers and the community.
+- To ensure permanently affordable access to the farm for farmers and the community.

-2. To advance education and provide facilities for recreation and other leisure time occupation in the interests of social welfare for the inhabitants of Market Drayton and the wider community, in organic farming methods, conservation, biodiversity, health, access, country life, heritage, wildlife and related subjects with the object of improving the conditions of life for the said inhabitants.
+- To advance education and provide facilities for recreation and other leisure time occupation in the interests of social welfare for the inhabitants of Market Drayton and the wider community, in organic farming methods, conservation, biodiversity, health, access, country life, heritage, wildlife and related subjects with the object of improving the conditions of life for the said inhabitants.

-3. To ensure farmland is managed sustainably for community benefit with the appropriate management for access, and to research sustainable farming through community land trusteeship, public involvement and other methods.
+- To ensure farmland is managed sustainably for community benefit with the appropriate management for access, and to research sustainable farming through community land trusteeship, public involvement and other methods.
 The full FCLI Society rules can be downloaded by following the link: